oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 # Architecture

-The current implementation of Ocean Protocol, detailed in the [OEP-10](https://github.com/oceanprotocol/OEPs/tree/master/10) requires to involve to the Publisher, Consumer, Provider and Smart Contracts to build an interaction flow.
-This integration was difficult, needs to scale to support delegation of permissions and because the complexity is a potential source of errors.

 The integration of the Secret could have the following characteristics:

 * All the negotiation required to encrypt or decrypt a resource is happening without write any information on-chain